Tauromachian/basic-debouncer/README.md

 # Basic Debouncer

-The objective of this module is to make a very simple and lightweight debouncer
+The objective of this module is to make a very simple and lightweight debouncer.
+In case you are looking for something with more options my advise would one from lodash, debouncer or debounceify modules.

 ## How to import